volta-cli/rfcs/text/0000-informational-commands.md

         tool <tool name> / <package name>@<package version> [node@<version>] [<yarn|npm>@<version>] [(default|current @ <project path>)]
         ```

-This RFC does not propose, but allows for the possibility of, a JSON mode (`--print=json`) or similar at a later time if that proves desirable.
+This RFC does not propose, but allows for the possibility of, a JSON mode (`--format=json`) or similar at a later time if that proves desirable.

 ## Detailed command output